Rule 5101:1-2-40.1 | Refugee cash assistance.

 (6) Who has not quit a job or refused a valid offer of employment within the immediate thirty calendar days preceding the refugee's application for cash assistance.

 (C) How long may a refugee receive RCA?

-(1) A refugee can receive RCA for eight months from their date of entry.
-The eligibility period for RCA begins with the refugee's entry date and ends the last day of the eighth month after the entry date.
+(1) A refugee can receive RCA for twelve months from their date of entry.
+The eligibility period for RCA begins with the refugee's entry date and ends the last day of the twelfth month after the entry date.

 (2) The eligibility period for a refugee child with an interim assistance letter from the department of health and human services, office of refugee resettlement (ORR) ends ninety days after the refugee child's entry date.

 (D) What are the eligibility criteria for RCA?

 (1) The application process and procedures are described in rule 5101:1-2-01 of the Administrative Code.

 (2) Income eligibility, budgeting requirements and payment levels described in rule 5101:1-23-20 of the Administrative Code must be applied in the determination of initial eligibility, continued eligibility, and the amount of cash assistance for RCA.

 (a) The following are not included in the eligibility determination:

 (i) Resources remaining in the individual's country of origin;